ChrisBuilds/terminaltexteffects/README.md

-    rings               Characters are dispersed and form into spinning rings. scattered           Move the characters into place from random starting locations. slide               Slide characters into view from outside the terminal. spray               Draws the characters spawning at varying rates from a single point. swarm               Characters are grouped into swarms and move around the terminal before settling into position. synthgrid           Create a grid which fills with characters dissolving into the final text.
+    rings               Characters are dispersed and form into spinning rings. scattered           Move the characters into place from random starting locations. slide               Slide characters into view from outside the terminal. spotlights          Spotlights search the text area, illuminating characters, before converging in the center and expanding. spray               Draws the characters spawning at varying rates from a single point. swarm               Characters are grouped into swarms and move around the terminal before settling into position. synthgrid           Create a grid which fills with characters dissolving into the final text.